 "And Ric said, ‘All part of the image enhancement Lex… all part of the image enhancement…’"

 5. Arn Anderson on “The Roach,” Ric Flair!

 "Ric’s a survivor," Arn Anderson explains.
 "He’s like a roach."

 "He’ll be around when the rest of us are dead!"

 "Was [Ric Flair] my greatest opponent?
 I’d have to say yes."

 Ricky Steamboat continued, "Flair went to Jim Crockett and said, ‘I want to work with Rick Steamboat.’

-"He had been in the business maybe a year-and-a-half longer than me, coming out of Verne’s camp.
-Flair had come in and got real hot as a heel.
+"He had been in the business perhaps a year-and-a-half longer than me, coming out of Verne’s camp.
+Flair had come in and got really hot as a heel.
 He just really stood out.

 "I came in, and he wanted to take me in under his wing.
 The two of us together, we were like two peas in a pod.
 We just gelled.

 "Flair has his way about himself.
 Sometimes he can be embarrassing.
 (Laughs) But you can’t dispute how hard he works in the ring, whoever he’s with, trying to get the match over.
 You can’t dispute that."